 In the study of the sacred, we are faced with a similar problem.
 We can only interpret the expression of the sacred, never its unique experience since we deal only with words and symbols that relate to the sacred.
 Language only reveals one aspect of religious experience, albeit an important one.
 Nevertheless, by exploring the manifestations of the sacred, we gain insight into the fundamental composition of the religion phenomenon as it manifests itself in language.

-The word sacred comes from the Latin sacer.
+The word sacred is the Latin translation of the term sacer.
 The Romans used the word to describe what was under their gods’ jurisdiction.
 When they referred to the sacrum, it implied the location where a ritual was performed; namely, the temple.
 The sacred place was also intrinsically tied to the cult.
 Both, place and cult, were closely circumscribed and distinct from the outside space called the profanum.
 The profane literally means the space outside the temple.
-Hence, profanare meant to bring the object of sacrifice “out” of the temple, transgressing the boundary between the sacred and the profane.
+Hence, profanare meant to bring the object of sacrifice out of the temple, transgressing the boundary between the sacred and the profane.

-The Bible uses mostly the word holy -in Hebrew qadosh- instead of sacred which has a similar meaning.17 The temple, but especially the Holy of Holies, is separate from the common space.
-Similarly, the ritual performed in the temple distinguishes the sacred from the profane activity.
+The Bible uses mostly the word holy -in Hebrew qadosh– instead of sacred which has a similar meaning.17 The temple, but especially the Holy of Holies, is separate from the common space.
+Similarly, the ritual performed in the temple distinguishes the sacred from the profane activity outside it.